Taxation in the United Kingdom: Modern rules

 In the 2012 budget this rate was cut to 45% for 2013–14.
-The Budget Red Book showed an Office for Budget Responsibility (OBR) prediction that the rate cut would be a net cost to the treasury of around £100 million per year The outturn was an £8 billion increase in the tax paid by additional rate taxpayers from £38 billion to £46 billion.
-Chancellor George Osborne said that the lower, more competitive tax rate had caused the increase.
+The Budget Red Book showed an Office for Budget Responsibility (OBR) prediction that the rate cut would be a net cost to the treasury of around £100 million per year Chancellor George Osborne said that the lower tax rate led to an £8 billion increase in the tax paid by additional rate taxpayers from £38 billion to £46 billion.

 The OBR has discussed the successive changes in tax take drawing attention to complications from "forestalling" (and "unwinding" of forestalling) and "income-shifting" (as both rate changes were pre-announced, some high earners were first able to bring forward earnings to before the rate increase came into effect, under the outgoing Labour government, and then delay them to occur after the rate decrease under the new Lib-Con Coalition Government).
 They also discuss systemic reasons for the tax falling in the first instance, but say "It is too early to provide a meaningful reassessment of the costing of the reduction."

 In September 2022 chancellor, Kwazi Kwarteng, announced that from April 2023 the top rate of tax would be 40% and the basic rate 19%, as part of what was referred to as a "Growth Plan".
 After the collapse of the Truss government, the changes were cancelled.

 HMRC has published online a comprehensive set of manuals about the UK tax system.